hphelion/documentation/devplatform/helion/CLI/constructor_vm.md

 # HP Helion Development Platform: HP Application Lifecycle Service (ALS) Constructor Virtual Machine

-The Constructor VM is normally a short-lived virtual machine that handles the provisioning of the Application Lifecycle Service (ALS) in an HP Helion OpenStack&reg; public or private cloud. it can also function in a destructor mode to simplify the tear-down of the ALS platform-as-a-system.
+The Constructor VM is normally a short-lived virtual machine that handles the provisioning of the Application Lifecycle Service (ALS) in an HP Helion OpenStack&reg; public or private cloud.
+It can also function in a destructor mode to simplify the tear-down of the ALS platform-as-a-system.

 Nearly all management tasks for the Constructor VM (CVM) are easily performed from the Horizon web-based management console.
 Horizon performs a *[nova*](http://docs.openstack.org/cli-reference/content/novaclient_commands.html) call with [cloud-init](http://cloudinit.readthedocs.org/en/latest/) [configuration data](http://docs.openstack.org/user-guide/content/inserting_userdata.html) to trigger the Helion ALS construction.
 The OpenStack&reg; metadata service is used to communicate ALS construction status back to the Horizon UI.